DioStol/loyalty-system/README.md

 New pending points become  available points for use at the end of every week if:

 -       The customer has spent at least 500 euro that week

 -       At least one transaction exists for that customer on every day of the week

+-       A user will lose all the points if no transaction was made in the last 5 weeks